My Boy Jack (poem)

 "My Boy Jack" is a 1916 poem by Rudyard Kipling.
 Kipling wrote it for Jack Cornwell, the 16-year-old youngest recipient of the Victoria Cross, who stayed by his post on board the light cruiser HMS Chester at the Battle of Jutland until he died.
 Kipling's son John was never referred to as "Jack".
 The poem echoes the grief of all parents who lost sons in the First World War.
-John Kipling was a 2nd Lt in the Irish Guards and disappeared in September 1915 during the Battle of Loos in the First World War.
-The poem was published as a prelude to a story in his book Sea Warfare written about the Battle of Jutland in 1916.
+The poet's son John Kipling was a 2nd Lt in the Army and went missing in action in September 1915 during the Battle of Loos in the First World War.
+The poem was published as a prelude to a story in Kipling Sr.'s book Sea Warfare written about the Battle of Jutland in 1916.
 The imagery and theme is maritime in nature and as such it is about a generic nautical Jack (or Jack Tar), though emotionally affected by the death of Kipling's son.